SamanvayMS/nn-zero-to-hero/README.md

-Contains my own individual work learnt from the videos along with the leacture notebook forked from the source.
+Contains my own individual work learnt from the videos along with the lecture notebook forked from the source.

 ## Neural Networks: Zero to Hero